 Controlled burns have potential to become deadly

-In the past few weeks local firefighters have seen an uptick in the number of calls to extinguish fires that either got out of control or had the potential to spread.
+As the seasons move from winter to spring we usually see an uptick in the number of calls for local firefighters to extinguish fires that either got out of control or had the potential to spread.

 Regardless of where we live, we all need to use common sense when starting a fire.